Shippable/docs/sources/platform/server/system-settings.md

 **Ignore TLS Errors** allows you to configure your Shippable Server to ignore all TLS errors.
 Do **not** enable this unless you need to work with [self-signed SSL certificates](/platform/server/selfsigned-certificates/) in a trusted network.

-**Automatically synchronize SCM** allows you to control whether Shippable will automatically synchronize reposistory lists and permissions from the configured SCM providers.
+**Automatically synchronize SCM** allows you to control whether Shippable will automatically synchronize repository lists and permissions from the configured SCM providers.
 This automatic synchronization may not be desirable if your SCM has a very large number of repositories.
-If you turn this off, each Shippable user can manually add the repositories they would like to see on Shippable through their Account Profile page.
+If you turn this off, each Shippable user can [manually add the repositories](/platform/management/account/add-projects-manually/) they would like to see on Shippable through their Account Profile page.

 **Manage System Superusers** allows you to configure the user accounts that will have superuser privileges.
 Follow [these steps](/platform/server/superuser/) to configure superusers.